-Wind in the winter, now that is a whole different ballgame.
+Wind in the winter: now that is a whole different ballgame.
 It just makes it unbearable to fish at times.
-However, wind in the summer can make the fishing red hot!
+However, wind in the fall and summer can make the fishing red-hot!
 You just have to believe in one thing, the wind is your friend.

 Let’s talk about the different kinds of wind.
-Yes, different kinds!
 Let’s set the table for your day on the delta.
-Water temperature is in the 70’s, of course it is windy, but it is a cold wind and white caps?
-Most likely, throughout the night the water temperature dropped, so it will be hard to get a morning topwater bite, not impossible, but tough.
+The water temperature is in the 70’s; of course it is windy, but is it a cold wind and white caps?
+Most likely, throughout the night the water temperature dropped, so it will be hard to get a morning topwater bite; not impossible, but tough.

 My selections in this case are subsurface baits with a couple of modifications.
 The first bait I’d turn to is a crankbait.
 A couple baits come to mind.
 I need baits with a big wobble, the more commotion, the better.
 Strike Kings 4S in a crawdad or bluegill pattern and Ima’s Shaker also in a crawdad or bluegill pattern.

 Cranking the bait down and ticking the structure with a stop and go retrieve is important; deflection, deflection, deflection, giving the bait the look of an injured food source.

 Persuader’s E-Chip Spinner Bait in a half ounce size, chartreuse and white or black and red, bumping and ripping, though structure can be money in the bank or fish in the box when the wind blows and the fish refuse to come to the surface.